Giving a child a rigorous education is easy.

-Sixth grade math curriculum is designed to prepare students for the study of algebra.
-Rather than merely apply a known strategy to solve a problem, students are often asked to find their own way, apply it, and, if it works, explain to others how and why it works.
+The sixth grade math curriculum prepares students to study algebra through the study of integer operations.
+Students use checkers to model positive and negative integers.
+Once they understand the procedures, they create word problems that require addition and subtraction of negative and positive integers.
+Rather than merely apply a known strategy to solve a problem, we ask students to devise their own plan, apply it, and, if it works, explain to others how and why it works.
 As part of their interdisciplinary study, sixth graders consider the number systems of the Mayans, Egyptians, Babylonians, and Greeks, not only as windows into those ancient cultures but to deepen their understanding of our own decimal place-value number system.

 Rounding out the sixth grade program is a once-a-week life skills class in which students learn skills for healthy decision-making, communication, problem solving, and conflict resolution.